Local school has ‘got the power’ and 60 new green graduates

-Around 90 pupils from Greet Primary School in Birmingham have pledged to become npower’s latest Climate Cops after taking part in the energy supplier’s award-winning ‘Climate Cops Academy’.
+Around 90 pupils from South Wilford Endowed C of E Primary School in Nottingham have shown they’ve got what it takes to become npower’s latest Climate Cops, after taking part in the energy-supplier’s award-winning ‘Climate Cops Academy’.

-The interactive learning day – which is part of npower’s environmental education programme, designed to help pupils learn about saving energy and climate change and help schools become more sustainable – comes after npower, in partnership with JDS Electrical Ltd, upgraded the primary school’s hall lighting, helping the school to save money on their energy bills.
+The interactive learning day – which is part of npower’s environmental education programme, designed to help pupils learn about saving energy and climate change and help schools become more sustainable – comes after npower funded and installed new solar panels on the school’s roof to help the school reduce their carbon emissions and save money on their energy bills.

-During the ‘Climate Cops Academy’, pupils aged nine and 10 learned about simple ways to save energy while having fun.
-This included generating electricity with body movement, using a thermal imaging camera to see the effects of insulation, identifying ways in which energy can be saved at home and school and, most importantly, making their pledge to help the environment.
+During the ‘Climate Cops Academy’, pupils aged between seven and nine learned about simple ways to save energy while having fun.
+This included generating electricity with body movement, using a thermal imaging camera to see the effects of insulation and, most importantly, making their pledge to help the environment.

-Children can visit npower.com/climatecops for interactive games and downloadable activities while teachers can visit npower.com/education to order free Climate Cops teaching resources for 4-14 year olds, designed to help bring sustainable development, science, geography and citizenship lessons to life.
+Children can visit http://www.npower.com/climatecops for interactive games and downloadable activities while teachers can visit http://www.npower.com/education to order free Climate Cops teaching resources for 4-14 year olds, designed to help bring sustainable development, science, geography and citizenship lessons to life.